 Examples of courses in this major:

 Students are put in the presence of authentic, unsimplified Spanish and are trained to use it in the dynamic context of communication.
 The emphasis is placed on oral proficiency, the development of skills, self-expression and cultural insight.

-Continuation of language study advancing students toward comprehension, speaking, reading, and writing while gaining a deeper appreciation for the Spanish-speaking culture, language, and people.
+Continuation of language study that advances students toward comprehension, speaking, reading and writing while gaining a deeper appreciation for the Spanish-speaking culture, language and people.

 This course is an advanced proficiency-based approach to oral skill development.
 Students speak the language in a range of contexts likely to be encountered in the Spanish-speaking culture, carrying out a range of functions likely to be necessary in dealing with others in the Spanish-speaking culture.
 Students are exposed to a repertoire of methods or techniques of speech in order to increase sociolinguistic competence.

-This course provides a link between basic language work done thus far and the increasingly diversified advanced work students will encounter overseas.
+This course provides a link between basic language work and the increasingly diversified advanced work students will encounter overseas.
 The class is designed to prepare students for the academic standards and teaching style in Latin countries.
-Students are exposed to a variety of genres in their readings, compositions and conversation, training them to analyze and synthesize their material and learning to become more articulate in the Spanish language.
+Students are exposed to a variety of genres in their readings, compositions and conversation, training them to analyze and synthesize their material in order to become more articulate in the Spanish language.